ab12a/banking-system/Readme.md

 The project relies on structured data files for essential operations:

 - **`accounts.json`**:
-  Stores account details, such as account numbers, names, and hashed passwords, in a structured JSON format.
+  Storing account details, such as account numbers, names, and hashed passwords, in a structured JSON format.

 - **`transactions.csv`**:
   Logs all banking transactions (deposits and withdrawals) along with timestamps for accountability and transaction tracking.

-- **`encryption.enc`**:
+- **`accounts.enc`**:
-  Used for securely storing encrypted sensitive data, if applicable.
+  It is used for securely storing encrypted sensitive data, if applicable.

 ### Handling Data Files
 - If sensitive data is included in these files, exclude them from version control by adding their names to the `.gitignore` file.